sudhakar-valluru2000/Getting-and-Cleaning-Data-May-2015/CodeBook.md

 The input data containts the following data files:

-   X_train.txt contains variable features that are intended for training.
-    y_train.txt contains the activities corresponding to X_train.txt. subject_train.txt contains information on the subjects from whom data is collected.
+   x_train.txt contains variable features that are intended for training. y_train.txt contains the activities corresponding to X_train.txt. subject_train.txt contains information on the subjects from whom data is collected.
-    X_test.txt contains variable features that are intended for testing. y_test.txt contains the activities corresponding to X_test.txt. subject_test.txt contains information on the subjects from whom data is collected. activity_labels.txt contains metadata on the different types of acti
+   X_test.txt contains variable features that are intended for testing. y_test.txt contains the activities corresponding to X_test.txt. subject_test.txt contains information on the subjects from whom data is collected. activity_labels.txt contains metadata on the different types of activities. features.txt contains the name of the features in the data sets.